330 Main Avenue | Norwalk, CT 06851

 Pain Management

-Your pet's comfort is out top priority.
+Your pet’s comfort is our top priority.
 At Norwalk Animal Hospital, we believe in maximizing the comfort of your pet before, during and after his/her procedure.
 Proper pain management also improves your pet’s recovery and speeds the healing process.
-We administer pain medication before beginning the procedure, during the procedure and post-operatively as needed by your pet.
+We administer pain medication before beginning the procedure, during the procedure and post-operatively as needed.

 We use a multi-modal approach to pain management.
 A multi-modal approach refers to the layered administration of small amounts of different drugs to minimize any pain that your pet might feel during or after the procedure.
 When we administer lower doses of each individual drug, your pet will experience fewer adverse side effects, more complete pain relief and faster post-operative recovery.